211tbc/synthesis/docs/synthesis_install_read_me.txt

 ~/myrestservice/synthesis/synthesis$ wget --mirror --no-parent --no-host-directories --cut-dirs=4 http://xsd.alexandriaconsulting.com/repos/trunk/synthesis/src/

 -run buildout again:
+~/myrestservice/synthesis/synthesis$ cd ../..
 ~/myrestservice$ ./bin/buildout

 -edit ~/myrestservice/synthesis/synthesis/conf/settings.py with the correct paths/db passwords, etc..
--3DES file decryption by the web service is turned off by default.
-If you want that on, edit ~/myrestservice/synthesis/synthesis/controllers/docs.py to #use_encryption = True
+-Incoming file decryption by the web service is turned off by default.
+If you want it it on, uncomment  "USE_ENCRYPTION = True" within ~/myrestservice/synthesis/synthesis/conf/inputConfiguration.py (and comment the statement containing the opposite value) NOTE: Only 3DES incoming decryption is supported at this time.
+Outgoing supports PGP.
+-If you enable 3DES decryption, make sure to also set the paths within inputConfiguration.py for the corresponding 3DES key and IV:
+KEY_PATH = '/home/myrestservice/occ/synthesis/synthesis/conf/3des3.txt' # full directory path to the 3DES key file
+IV_PATH = '/home/myrestservice/occ/synthesis/synthesis/conf/IV3.txt' # full directory path to the 3DES IV file
+Make sure those files exist in those places.

 -ensure the mode is set to 'TEST' in conf/settings.py.
-This creates/wipes the db.
+This creates/wipes the db upon each restart.
 Subsequent restarts should be in the 'PROD' mode, if you don't want data to be wiped each restart.
--also in conf/settings.py, make sure all the paths in are real.
-Mainly put the actual username in, SMTPRECIPIENTS = {
+-also in conf/inputConfiguration.py, make sure all the paths in are real.
+Mainly, put the actual username in, SMTPRECIPIENTS = {
         "/home/username/myrestservice/synthesis/synthesis/input_files":
+  Do not use "~" in the path.
+It will cause errors.

 edit ~/myrestservice/bin/python to add the path:
 '/home/your_username_here_ie_$USERNAME)/myrestservice/synthesis/synthesis',